Louis Vuitton steps up accessories revamp with new designer

-Louis Vuitton, the world's biggest luxury brand and part of French group LVMH (LVMH.PA), has been trying to become more elitist after suffering a dip in demand for the 600-700 euros logo-embossed canvas bags on which it built its profitability.
+Louis Vuitton, the world's biggest luxury brand and part of French group LVMH, has been trying to become more elitist after suffering a dip in demand for the 600-700 euros ($810-$940) logo-embossed canvas bags on which it built its profitability.

 Earlier this month, a survey of store managers showed its new and pricer bags, such as the 3,500-euro Capucines, were flying off the shelves at European fashion capitals, signalling that the strategy was starting to bear fruit.